YueqingSheng/nestjs_a_json_to_all/README.md

 your_entity.json contains the structure of your entity, it looks exactly same as the json you sent to server or responsed.

 For example:

 test.json

 {"name": "hi", "age": 1}

-This json will convert to a entity file like this:
+This json will convert to an entity file like this:

 test.entity.ts
 ```typescript